Burp Scanner includes a full

 Burp can optionally report all reflected and stored inputs, even where no vulnerability has been confirmed, to facilitate manual testing for issues like cross-site scripting.

 You can export beautifully formatted HTML reports of discovered vulnerabilities.
-The level and type of details included in the report can be customized for different audiences.

 Burp Proxy allows manual testers to intercept all requests and responses between the browser and the target application, even when HTTPS is being used.